LLMs Judging LLMs: A Simplex Perspective: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Scalable benchmarking of LLMs is necessary in the face of the growing number of models, the frequent release of model updates, and the continuous introduction of novel benchmarks.
-While answers in certain formats (e.g., multiple choice or numerical answers) can be verified algorithmically, many benchmark tasks, from medical diagnosis to mathematical proofs, allow free-form text responses that are much more difficult to verify.
-These responses often include complex formats ranging from natural language to multi-part LaTeX formulas.
-The current gold standard of consensus voting by multiple human experts, while effective, is prohibitively expensive and unscalable.
+Scalable benchmarking of large language models (LLMs) is increasingly critical given the rapid proliferation of models, model updates, and new benchmark datasets.
+While multiple choice or numerical answers can be verified algorithmically, many benchmark tasks allow free-form text responses that are more difficult to verify, such as clinical reasoning expressed as natural language or mathematical proofs involving multi-part LaTeX formulas.
+While the current gold standard of consensus voting by multiple human experts is effective, it is often prohibitively expensive and difficult to scale.

-In response to these challenges, recent work has proposed using LLMs themselves as judges (Fig~\ref{fig:task}) \citep{Zheng2023-wp} by leveraging the ``generator-verifier gap'': models can often evaluate answers correctly even when they cannot generate answers correctly \citep{Li2023-il, Rodriguez2025-xh}.
-Still, numerous concerns have been raised regarding the accuracy of such approaches, as LLM judges are known to suffer from various biases, including position bias, length bias, and self-preference \citep{Koo2024-gd}.
-Various mechanisms have been shown to improve LLM judging \textit{empirically}, including taking the average vote from an LLM jury \citep{Verga2024-vf}, chain of thought, self-consistency \citep{Wang2023-ma}, inclusion of a grading rubric \citep{Databricks2024-rb, Lee2024-qb}, and LLM debate \citep{Du2023-je, Chan2024-dj}.
-Despite these concerns, the \textit{theoretical} limits of LLM-as-a-judge are not well understood.

-This work addresses a fundamental question at the core of LLM judging: Under what conditions can we recover the gold-standard (true) rankings between LLM candidates using one or more LLM judges, without access to gold-standard labels?
-We approach this question through a novel geometric framework, representing judges and candidates as points on a probability simplex.
-By visualizing the possible configurations of judges versus candidates, we can establish intuitive visual proofs about ranking identifiability.
-The analysis reveals positive and negative findings.
-On the positive side, when tasks are scored on two levels (e.g., correct versus incorrect), true rankings can be identified under minimal assumptions, even if absolute scores of LLM candidates cannot be identified.
-However, for three or more scoring levels (e.g., Likert scales)---common in many benchmarks---true rankings are non-identifiable without stronger assumptions or additional prior knowledge.

-These theoretical results underscore how ranking uncertainty stems from two sources: \textit{epistemic uncertainty} about which assumptions hold and \textit{aleatoric uncertainty} from inherent randomness in the data \citep{Hullermeier2021-hg}.
-This has important practical implications.
-While prior work has essentially equated ranking uncertainty with aleatoric uncertainty \citep{Chatzi2024-cy, Miller2024-ox, Xie2024-jd}, it is also necessary to incorporate epistemic uncertainty.
-To this end, we use Bayesian inference to integrate both sources of uncertainty, where epistemic uncertainty is explicitly controlled through the prior.
-By varying the prior, we can conduct sensitivity analyses to understand the effect of different assumptions on ranking estimates and uncertainty.
-Through empirical validation across multiple benchmarks, we demonstrate that this more holistic approach to uncertainty quantification improves ranking estimates and coverage rates.